obstruse/PGNH/README.md

     With 10 destinations, there can be more than 300,000 roundtrip permutations and combinations.
     With 15 destinations, the number of possible routes could exceed 87 billion.

-The following is a TSP "solution" for a 27,000 point map:
+A TSP "solution" for a 15,000 point map:

 ![MOM-4](/images/MOM-4.png)